 - salt & pepper to taste

-- Roast the sweet potatoes: Toss the sweet potatoes with 1/2 tbsp of the olive oil and roast in the oven at 425 degrees for 20-25 minutes until tender.
+- Roast the sweet potatoes: Poke a few holes in the sweet potato with a knife, then place on a baking sheet and roast in the oven at 425 degrees for 20-25 minutes until tender.

-- Make the filling: Add the remaining olive oil to a pan on medium high heat.
+- Make the filling: Add the olive oil to a pan on medium-high heat.
 Add the onions and garlic and let cook for 2-3 minutes until translucent.
-Add the black beans and sweet potato and mix together, then add 1/2 cup of the enchilada sauce and salt and pepepr to taste.
+Add the black beans and sweet potato and mix together, then add the spices and enchilada sauce.

-- Make the enchiladas: Warm the corn tortillas in the microwave or oven until they are malleable, then spoon some of the filling into each tortilla and roll up.
+- Stuff the enchiladas: Warm the corn tortillas in the microwave or oven until they are malleable, then spoon some of the filling into each tortilla and roll-up.
 Place face down on a baking dish.
-Repeat until your dish is full, then pour the remaining sauce onto the tortillas and bake at 350 degrees F for 15 minutes.
+Repeat until your dish is full.

 Make sure the tortillas are slightly warmed (in the microwave or oven) before stuffing them.
 Corn tortillas have a tendency to crack easily if they are cold.